opencloud-eu/web-extensions/packages/web-app-external-sites/README.md

   - A **site**, which includes at least `name` and `url`, or
   - A **group**, which includes a `name` and a nested `sites` array of individual site entries.

-A Site includes every field from "External Sites" above including `priority` (ordered within the group) and `target`. \
+A site includes every field from "External Sites" above. \
 Sites not inside a group are shown above the groups without a headline.

 **`defaultDashboard`** _(string, optional)_ - Set the default dashboard when this application is used as default application.
 If not set, the first one is used.